Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate readOnlyHint=true and destructiveHint=false.
-The description adds behavioral context: 'Returns results in Capsule's default order (no sort parameter is supported here)', which is valuable beyond the annotations.
-No contradictions.
+Annotations already declare readOnlyHint=true and destructiveHint=false.
+The description adds that results are in Capsule's default order and that no sort parameter is supported, which is useful beyond the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.